Block of Flats Insurance

 Terrorism cover available

-Many people who purchase flats (this could be a flat that is let) think they do not need to worry about insurance cover, as typically, they will pay for block flat insurance as part of their service charge to the freeholder.
+Many people who live in flats think they do not need to worry about insurance cover, as typically, they will pay for block flat insurance as part of their service charge to the freeholder.

-The freeholder is the owner of the building and buying a block of flats insurance policy to cover the whole building typically may be advantageous to them, particularly when it comes to cost.
+The freeholder is the owner of the building and buying a block policy to cover the whole building typically may be advantageous to them, particularly when it comes to cost.

 What are fixtures and fittings?